sabap/Imprivata_User_Maintenace/README.md

 # Imprivata_User_Maintenace
 Auto-remove inactive users from Imprivata (PowerShell)

-This script will automatically purge users from Imprivata (Active Directory Security Group) based on a set duration of inactivity (Last Log On date).
-Once setup, this script will completely automate this user maintenace as well as send email reports of the deleted users, license count etc, when the script is executed.
+This script will automatically purge users from Imprivata (Active Directory Security Group) based on a duration _that you set_ of inactivity (Last Log On date).
+Once setup, this script will completely automate this user maintenace as well as send email reports of the removed users, license count etc, when the script is executed.

 **Prerequisites:**
 1. User account for Imprivata maintenance in Active Directory